On Oct. 6, 1973, the Yom Kippur War began as Egyptian and Syrian forces attacked Israel on the holiest day in the Jewish calendar.

 And the Arab powers wanted it all back.

 Egypt’s president, Anwar el-Sadat, conceived a plan that would either gain back Egypt’s losses, or hurt Israel enough that they would consider making peace.
 Sadat formed an alliance with Syria and together they attacked Israel’s forces while they were observing the holiday.

-The war did not go as planned for the Arab powers.
+The Yom Kippur War did not go as planned for the Arab powers.
 The Israeli response was much faster than anticipated and Israel surrounded Egypt’s Third Army in their own territory West of the Suez as Israelis advanced within 40 miles of Damascus.